At an abandoned house a mile or so from the Meadows Mall, the boards covering the front door and windows have a red-colored message: “No Trespassing.”

-It costs around $1,200 to $1,500 to board a typical house, and in perhaps less than 5 percent of the city’s cases, people still broke in, Ozuna said.
+It costs around $1,200 to $1,500 to board a typical house, and in perhaps fewer than 5 percent of the city’s cases, people still broke in, Ozuna said.

 “For the most part, they just move on and find another place to hang out,” she said.

-To prevent break-ins, though, city officials launched a pilot program last year to secure homes with a sheet plastic made of polycarbonate, a supposedly more-durable option than plywood.
-But vagrants still got inside the test house off Charleston Boulevard near Pecos Road — they cut through the walls and ripped the plastic covering off.
+To prevent break-ins, city officials launched a pilot program last year to secure homes with a sheet plastic made of polycarbonate, a supposedly more durable option than plywood.
+But vagrants still got inside the test house off Charleston Boulevard near Pecos Road; they cut through the walls and ripped off the plastic covering.

 City officials told the owner to demolish the house or give code enforcement a timeline to permanently secure and rehab it, a filing with the county recorder’s office shows.
 The owner tore it down, but if he hadn’t, the city would have, Ozuna said.